Pinhas Zaltzman: Activities in Moldova

 In 2008, Rabbi Zaltzman arrived in Chișinău, Moldova, initially on a business visit, but soon began extensive community work assisting local Jews.
-He opened a synagogue on Bucharest Street and later redeemed the historic Hay synagogue site originally built in the 1880s by the “Committee for the Rescue of the Dispersed of Israel.”
+He opened a synagogue on Bucharest Street and later redeemed the historic Hay synagogue site originally built in the 1980s by the "Committee for the Rescue of the Dispersed of Israel."

 In 2014, the Agudat Israel community took residence in the synagogue, which now serves both local Jews and Israelis living or working in Moldova, as well as travelers en route to Uman, Rashkov, Medzhybizh and other important places for pilgrims in the region.
-The community operates a synagogue, mikveh, adult learning programs, a soup kitchen, an afternoon school, Torah classes, a women’s association, a kosher grocery store, provides welfare support for the needy families, and hosts various Jewish events throughout Moldova.
+The community operates a synagogue, mikveh, adult learning programs, a soup kitchen, an afternoon school, Torah classes, a women's association, a kosher grocery store, provides welfare support for the needy families, and hosts various Jewish events throughout Moldova.

 Rabbi Zaltzman is also active in preserving the memory of the 1903 Kishinev Pogrom and the Holocaust through commemorations and educational initiatives combating antisemitism.

 He works closely with the American Jewish Joint Distribution Committee (AJJDC), Hillel International, and other Jewish organizations operating in Moldova and Eastern Europe, and assists the Jewish community in Transnistria and its leader, Yuri Kreitchman, in organizing Jewish activities and events.

-Humanitarian Work During the Russia-Ukraine War
+Humanitarian work during the russia-ukraine war

-Ahead of the outbreak of the Russia-Ukraine war in 2022, Rabbi Zaltzman prepared logistics including over 10 hotels and volunteer teams.
+Ahead of the outbreak of the Russia–Ukraine war in 2022, Rabbi Zaltzman prepared logistics including over 10 hotels and volunteer teams.
 When the fighting began, his organization emerged as the leading Jewish relief group, deploying volunteers at border crossings and hotels in Chișinău.
 The organization operated four kitchens running around the clock and coordinated hundreds of volunteers in rotating shifts.

-When the conflict’s impact reached Moldova, causing widespread power outages, Rabbi Zaltzman arranged assistance for the elderly and sick, providing heating, medical care, and hospital evacuations.
+When the conflict's impact reached Moldova, causing widespread power outages, Rabbi Zaltzman arranged assistance for the elderly and sick, providing heating, medical care, and hospital evacuations.
 In total over 30,000 of refugees were hosted, transferred, got material and logistics assistance.
 In recognition, Agudath Israel in Moldova received letters of gratitude from the President of Moldova and the mayor of Chișinău.

-Diplomatic Relations
+Diplomatic relations

 Rabbi Zaltzman and headed by him organization maintains relations with the Embassies of the Germany, Japan, Italy, Lithuania, Sweden, Ukraine, USA and other countries.

 In March 2022, Rabbi Zaltzman met with Ukrainian Ambassador to Moldova Marko Shevchenko to coordinate refugee evacuation efforts.
 The following month, he met with the separatist de facto leader of the Transnistrian region Vadim Krasnoselsky amid concerns over the possible spread of the war to the region.

 In April 2023, he was formally received by Moldovan Parliament Speaker Igor Grosu in recognition of his humanitarian efforts on behalf of refugees.

-In August 2025, Rabbi Zaltzman met with Moldovan Prime Minister Dorin Recean to discuss combating antisemitism and strengthening the government’s support for Moldova’s Jewish community.
+In August 2025, Rabbi Zaltzman met with Moldovan Prime Minister Dorin Recean to discuss combating antisemitism and strengthening the government's support for Moldova's Jewish community.

 He also maintains a cooperative relationship with Chișinău Mayor Ion Ceban, in April 2025, the two jointly presented a certificate of appreciation to Israeli Foreign Minister Gideon Sa’ar.